 Figure 1.
-Distribution of answers to the diversity assent items

-Note: N = 2893, missings (don't know or refuse to answer) per question shown in table A2b in the supplementary material.
+Distribution of answers to the diversity assent items.
+Note: N = 2800, missings (don't know or refuse to answer) per question shown in table A2B in the online appendix.
 Weights are applied.

-Secondly, there are two questions with reduced support - namely "language plurality" and "build mosques", the latter with the highest share of opponents with 26% choosing strongly or somewhat disagree.
-Clearly both language and Islam are contested issues in Germany.
+Clearly, both language and Islam are contested issues in Germany.
 It is plausible that limited appreciation of linguistic plurality reflects the long-term emphasis on the importance of German language competencies for immigrant integration in dominant politics and the public debate (Elrick and Winter 2018).
-Limited (though majority) assent to a right to build mosques confirms that skepticism towards the public presence of Islam is widespread (Pollack 2013).
+Limited (though majority) assent to a right to build mosques suggests that scepticism towards the public presence of Islam is widespread (Carol, Helbling, and Michalowski 2015).